alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 $CTA

-There are different rules for animal products that will be used as [food for animals].
+There are different rules for animal products that will be used as [food for animals](/guidance/get-a-licence-to-export-food-for-animals.html).

 $CTA